yianan261/Express_Practice/README.md

 # Express_Practice

-A Node.js and Express.js API with basic CRUD functions to create, update, delete member information
+A Node.js and Express.js app with basic CRUD functions to create, update, delete member information

 ## Usage